odoo/technical-training/README.md

 ## Investigating Odoo
 The principle is to check the stack of the Python processes launched by Odoo.
 It is thus necessary to first identify the PID of these processes.
 Then we will explain two methods of getting the stack traces: one inspecting it on the fly, another one using [py-spy](https://github.com/benfred/py-spy).
->*Note*: a third method consisting on profiling the code won't be explained as it requires source code modifications, hence guessing already  the potential location of the performance issue.

 ### Getting the PIDs of Odoo